BabyDragon003/cosmos-NFT-marketplace/contracts/cw20-base/README.md

 Implements:

 - [x] CW20 Base
-- [x] Mintable extension
-- [x] Allowances extension

-## Running this contract

-You will need Rust 1.44.1+ with `wasm32-unknown-unknown` target installed.

-You can run unit tests on this via:

-`cargo test`

 Once you are happy with the content, you can compile it to wasm via:

 ```